 - Do not force PDF file downloads.
 PDFs need to be opened in the browser.
 To open the PDF in another window or tab, follow the web standard for linking related content through overlays, pop-ups, new browser tab/windows, and tab/windows in the same browser.

 Can a PDF Be ADA Compliant?

-When addressing accessible PDF concerns of a website, auxiliary documents linked to the site need to meet ADA standards.
-PDF content that is ADA compliant has been structured or edited to meet the standards.
+When addressing accessible PDF concerns of a website, auxiliary documents linked to the site must meet ADA standards.
+ADA-compliant PDF content has been structured or edited to meet the standards.

 Do PDFs need to be WCAG compliant?

 The federal government does not formally adopt the WCAG standards, but many states have adopted them.
-Various federal court rulings cited WCAG as the standard that meets digital accessibility laws.
+Various federal court rulings cited WCAG as the standard for digital accessibility laws.

 How can I make my PDF fully compatible with accessibility standards?